Masks, Face Shields, and Social Distancing Requested in Coralville

 - Registration is open for summer programs.
 Summer program information

-- North Ridge Pavilion will reopen for rentals at 50% capacity beginning May 28.
+- North Ridge Pavilion reopened for rentals at 50% capacity beginning May 28.

 Coralville parks are open.